Extreme Job: Box office

-By the second day since the release the film topped the box office by selling 720,000 tickets.
+By the second day since the release of the film, it topped the box office by selling 720,000 tickets.

-On January 25, 2019, just after three days after release, Extreme Job surpassed 1 million viewers.
+On January 25, 2019, just three days after release, Extreme Job surpassed 1 million viewers.
 It set a record of exceeding 1 million views in the shortest period of time for a January comedy film in Korea.
-It also tied to the 2016 film Luck Key as the fastest comedy film to reach 1 million views.
+It has also tied with the 2016 film Luck Key as the fastest comedy film to reach 1 million views.

 Soon after, on January 26, 2019, the film reached a total of 2 million moviegoers and broke the record for the fastest comedy film to hit the 2 million mark in just four days.
 The previous record holders Miracle in Cell No. 7 and Miss Granny took six days to achieve that.

 The film continued becoming a box office hit as it reached the 3.1 million mark in five days at a faster rate than previous films that reached 10 million moviegoers such as Veteran and The Thieves which took six days to achieve the 3 million milestones.
 The film also broke the January daily ticket sales record previously held by Along with the Gods: The Two Worlds with 916,652 admissions on January 1, 2018.

 Topping the local box office for nine straight days since its January 23 release, the film surpassed 5 million admissions on February 1, way beyond its 2.3 million tickets break-even point.

-After two weeks after its initial release on February 6, the film finally reached a grand domestic total of 10 million admissions, making it the 23rd film to pass the 10 million mark.
+Two weeks after its initial release on February 6, the film finally reached a grand domestic total of 10 million admissions, making it the 23rd film to pass the 10 million mark.
 It also becomes the second comedy film in six years to reach 10 million moviegoers after Miracle in Cell No. 7.

-On February 10, just in 19 days Extreme Job became the highest-grossing Korean comedy film of all time by reaching 12,835,396 moviegoers setting a new record.
+On February 10, just in 19 days, Extreme Job became the highest-grossing Korean comedy film of all time by reaching 12,835,396 moviegoers setting a new record.
 The previous record was held by Miracle in Cell No. 7 which drew a total of 12,811,206 moviegoers during its run.

 According to statistics released by the Korean Film Council on February 18, Extreme Job has set a new record for the second-most-watched film in Korea of all time, coming in at 14,536,378.
 It is now second place behind The Admiral: Roaring Currents which still reigns on top with 17.61 million moviegoers in total.
 It has also become the highest-grossing film of all time in South Korea (unadjusted).

-It is currently projected to gross around $100–120 million by the end of its theatrical run.
+It was projected to gross around $100–120 million by the end of its theatrical run.